 Open-Xchange started out in 2005 with an idea to create a real alternative to Microsoft Exchange, the US giant’s web-based email software application.
 Thanks to venture capital backing from BayBG, eCAPITAL, Hermann-Josef Lamberti, United Internet and others, Open-Xchange developed a web-based package that goes beyond email to incorporate documents, diary and social media that can be used on smart phones or tablets.
 Fully utilising the scope of its board mandates, eCAPITAL has regularly acted as a thought leader and moderator in discussions to design product and sales strategy as well as exit road maps.
-The result is that today Nuremberg-based Open-Xchange reaches 110 million users and has offices in San Jose, California, and Kuala Lumpur in Malaysia.
+The result is that today Nuremberg-based Open-Xchange reaches 200 million users and has offices across Europe, and in Japan, Australia and the US.

 The entrepreneurial approach of eCAPITAL has been evident in our close interaction.
 The term ‘Smart Money’ is often used but really applies in this case.